 Editor’s note: Jimmy Webb recently passed away at a family member’s home on Wednesday, Feb 8th, 2017, according to his son Waverly Kelly.
 He was 68.
-This interview is to be one of the final ones he ever did.
+This interview is believed to be one of the final ones he did.

 Sir, are you saying that if I have a quarter and I’m black and you have a quarter and you’re white then my quarter isn’t worth as much as your quarter?

 With that question, a young activist became a historical part of the Civil Rights Movement of the 1960s, as it was uncommon for any kid, let alone a black kid at the time, to stand up to a white cop during this unsettling time in America.